mkruneva/user-table-task/README.md

 ### Advanced Example

-Render a table with custom cell rendering that highlights the name in bold:
+Render a table with custom cell rendering that highlights the name in bold, and sets different background row color

 ```jsx
 <Table